lvgl-micropython/lvgl_micropython/README.md

 ___________________________

 ESP32-ALL

-If you are having an issue with getting the firmware to fit into your esp32 or if space is more of a concern than speed you can set the `--optimize-size` command line option.
+* `--optimize-size`: If you are having an issue with getting the firmware to fit into your esp32 or if space is more of a concern than speed you can set this command line option.
 This will tell the compiler that the firmware size is more important than performance and the compiled binary will be smaller as a result.

-Flash sizes that are able to be used are 4, 8, 16, 32, 64 and 128 across all
+* `--flash-size={size}`: Flash sizes that are able to be used are 4, 8, 16, 32, 64 and 128 across all
   variants of the ESP32.
 It is up to the user to know what their board is using.

---ota if you want to set the partitions so you can do an over the air update of the firmware.
+* `--ota`: If you want to set the partitions so you can do an over the air update of the firmware.
 I do want to note that this does take up twice as much application storage space.
 This feature applies to any board.

-ESP32-S3
-2 new command line arguments.
---onboard-mem-speed: allowed values = 120 or 80
---flash-mode: allowed values = QIO, QOUT, DIO, DOUT, OPI, DTR, STR

-OK so this is how this works is wanting to use 120,hz speed
-* octal spi FLASH, octal spi PSRAM: `--onboard-mem-speed=120 --flash-mode=DTR`
-* quad spi FLASH, octal spi PSRAM: `--onboard-mem-speed=120 --flash-mode=STR`
-* quad spi FLASH, quad spi PSRAM: `--onboard-mem-speed=120`

-There is one other use case.
-If you have 32mb worth of flash storage you will need to set `--flash-mode=DOUT` as well as `--flash-size=32`

-ESP32
-MicroPython SPI class has been modified
-The SPI implimentation in MicroPython for the ESP32 was written so it would fail if the SPI bus had already been initialized.
-This would cause an issue due to the creation order of the display and touch drivers.
-The display driver needs to be initilized before the touch driver does and if the display bus uses SPI the creation of the touch driver would fail because the bus would already be started.
-Another issue was the MicroPython SPI driver didn't handle the CS line.
-This was added for ease of use.

-The MicroPython SDCard class has been modified
-There were limitations placed on using SPI for an SDCard.
-This was due to the original SPI not hanmdling the CS line.
-Since this has now taken place we needed to modify the SDCard class to allow for the SPI bus to be shared.
-The constructor has been modified, the miso, mosi and sclk parameters have been removed.
-A new parameter has been added which is `spi_bus` and this parameter takes a `machine.SPI` instance.
-If you want to share the bus you need to also supply a CS pin using the `cs` parameter.
-All parameters that are used for setting pins now only take integer values, `machine.Pin` instances are no longer allowed.

-The `lcd_bus.SPIBus` constructor has changed.
-The miso, mosi, wp, hd and sclk parameters have been removed.
-A new parameter has been added which is `spi_bus` and this parameter  takes a `machine.SPI` instance.
-This was done to allow for sharing the SPI bus with other devices like touch panels and SDCard readers.
-You must supply a CS pin in order to share the bus.

-The cmd_buts and param_bits paramaters have been removed from all lcd_bus classes.
-This is now handled internally by the display driver.

-All touch drivers that are SPI must now be initilized by passing a `machine.SPI` instance.
-If the touch panel is sharing the bus with any other devices then a new `machine.SPI` instance MUST be created with the CS pin given for the touch panel.
-All other pins MUST remain the same across the `machine.SPI` instances.
-You are allowed to have different frequencies for each device.
+* `CONFIG_*={value}`: You can alter the config settings of the esp-idf by using these settings.
+Refer to the ESP-IDF documentation for further information

+* `SPI`: The `machine.SPI` class has undergone a HUGE change.
+It is now split into 2 pieces. `machine.SPI.Bus` and `machine.SPI.Device`
+  They exactly what they seem.
+It is easier to show a code example then it is to explain it.

+    import machine

+    spi_bus = machine.SPI.Bus(
+        host=1,
+        mosi=15,
+        miso=16,
+        sck=10
+    )

+    spi_device = machine.SPI.Device(
+        spi_bus=spi_bus,
+        freq=10000000,
+        cs=3,
+        polarity=0,
+        phase=0,
+        bits=8,
+        first_bit=machine.SPI.MSB
+    )

+    # if you want to delete a device from being used you have to deinit it first
+    # and then you can delete it
+    spi_device.deinit()
+    del spi_device

+    # if you want to stop using a bus and all devices attached to it
+    del spi_bus
+    del spi_device

+    # The SPI.Bus instance you need to pass to machine.SDCard, lcd_bus.SPIBus
+    # and any of the touch drivers that use SPI.

+All methods that existed for the original `machine.SPI` are available in the `machine.SPI.Device` class.
+They work exactly how they did before.

 <br>